Gaias2-ICSC/Gaias2-ICSC.github.io/benchsim/testprod.md

 # Simulation benchmarks

-CORSIKA is the state-of-the-art software for the simulation of cosmic ray air showers.
+CORSIKA7 is the state-of-the-art software for the simulation of cosmic ray air showers.

 ## Benchmark configuration